Nathan22Miles/SileLectionary/README.md

 # Installing the Lectionary Tool

+1. Go to https://goo.gl/E5T30a and download the SileLectionary.zip file.

-1. Download https://goo.gl/GPfJsV and unzip the file into its own directory.
+2. Unzip the file into its own directory.
+For the rest of this document we will assume you unzipped this in a directory called SileLectionary.

-2. Run LuaFowWindows*.exe to install Lua for Windows.
+3. Run LuaFowWindows*.exe to install Lua for Windows.

 # Creating a Lectionary Project in Paratext